Thiago099/graph-coloring/README.md

 # graph

+color the graph with the least ammount of colors posible so two of the same color dont connect

+![](https://i.imgur.com/6sbeVbn.png)

 ## disclaimer
-i changed from vue@cli to vit so it will require to npm install again and the command changed from npm run serve to npm run dev color the graph with the least ammount of colors posible so two of the same color dont connect
+i changed from vue@cli to vit so it will require to npm install again, and the run command changed from npm run serve to npm run dev

-![](https://i.imgur.com/6sbeVbn.png)

 ## commands